DAG Scheduling in the BSP Model: Models and definitions

 \begin{definition} Given an input DAG, the goal of the \emph{BSP scheduling problem} is to find a feasible BSP schedule $(\pi, \tau, \Gamma)$ as described above, with minimal cost $C$. \end{definition}

-In the decision version of the problem, we also have a maximal cost parameter $C_0$, and we need to decide whether there is a BSP schedule with cost $C \leq C_0$.
-For simplicity, we will often focus on the simpler case of $L=0$, which is already rather similar to the general version of $L \geq 0$ in terms of hardness.
+In the decision version of the problem, we also have a maximal cost parameter $C_0$, and we need to decide if there is a BSP schedule with cost $C \leq C_0$.
+For simplicity, we will often focus on the case of $L _{\!} = _{\!} 0$, which is already similar to $L _{\!} \geq _{\!} 0$ in terms of hardness.

-From a complexity theory perspective, it is important to note that we consider the parameters $P, g, L$ to be small fixed constants (properties of our computing architecture), and not parts of the problem input.
-We especially emphasize this for $P$, since in contrast to our work, some other works assume that $P$ is an input variable that can be up to linear in $n$; however, this is unrealistic in most applications, and also makes the problem unreasonably hard even for trivial DAGs.
-In general, both settings (fixed $P$ and variable $P$) have been extensively studied before, and are distinguished by ``$Pm$'' and ``$P$'' in the classical 3-field notation.
+From a complexity perspective, it is important to note that we consider the parameters $P, g, L$ to be small fixed constants (properties of our computing architecture), and not parts of the problem input.
+We especially emphasize this for $P$, since in contrast to our work, some others assume that $P$ is an input variable that can be up to linear in $n$; however, this is unrealistic in most applications, and also makes the problem unreasonably hard even for trivial DAGs.
+In general, both settings (fixed $P$ and variable $P$) have been extensively studied before, and are distinguished by ``$Pm$'' and ``$P$'' in the classical 3-field notation~\cite{3field}.

-We also point out that the number of supersteps $S$ is not a parameter of the problem, and can be freely chosen by a scheduling algorithm; we only used it above because the problem definition is easier to present for a fixed $S$.

-\subsection{Further model extensions}
+\subparagraph{Further model extensions.}

-There are also several simple generalizations of scheduling models that occur frequently in the literature, extending the problem with further real-world aspects.
-Most of our results will focus on the base model described above, but we occasionally also highlight how our observations carry over to these extended models.